AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/user_interaction.md

 ### Custom Dialog Example

-This example shows how you can define custom content for your dialog in a separate source file, (`dialog.html` in this case), and with a custom height and title.
+This example shows how you can define custom content for your dialog in a separate source file (`dialog.html` in this case) and with a custom height and title.

 ```js
 import addOnUISdk from "https://new.express.adobe.com/static/add-on-sdk/sdk.js";